Alcohol & Christianity

 The Bible is also clear that mature Christians should avoid causing others to stumble by drinking (Romans 14:21), and that leaders ought to avoid drinking alcohol (Proverbs 31:4-7) and cannot be given to drunkenness (1 Timothy 3:3,8; Titus 1:7.)

 From there on, he is preaching his own personal opinion and he is perfectly entitled to do so by the Bill of Rights.
-But he has a personal agenda that needs to be addressed.
+But he has a personal agenda which desperately needs to be addressed.
+I’m going to do so in this article.

 Some Historical Background

-Interestingly, this debate generally takes place only in the US, typically because of our cultural history of anti-alcohol crusades and, of course, Prohibition.
-However, in other countries — such as those in Europe — the believers there are not encumbered by such doctrines of men and give the topic little, if any, thought.
+Interestingly, this debate generally takes place only in the US, typically because of our cultural history of the temperance movement which lead to the disaster of Prohibition.
+However, in other countries — such as those in Europe — believers remain encumbered by such doctrines of men and give the topic little, if any, thought.

-Back in the day when safe public water supplies were completely unknown, people drank alcoholic beverages because almost all the water available to them was unsafe to drink — there was a very real health hazard from water-borne illnesses, such as cholera — and the alcohol in beer, wine, and spirits killed the germs.
-Germ theory was completely unknown in those days and boiling water to kill them is a modern practice.
-It is only in relatively modern times that we had a safe enough water supply to make drinking water a viable alternative to alcoholic beverages.
+Back in the day when safe public water supplies were completely unknown, people drank alcoholic beverages because much of the water available to them was unsafe to drink — there was a very real health hazard from water-borne illnesses, such as cholera, typhoid fever, E. Coli, and dysentary — the alcohol in beer, wine, and spirits killed the germs.
+Germ theory was completely unknown in those days and boiling water to kill them is a relatively modern practice.
+It is only in relatively recent times that we had a safe enough water supply to make consistently drinking water a viable alternative to alcoholic beverages.

 Brewing and distilling was also a money crop in older times.
-Grains spoil over time, but converting them into beer or whiskey both added value to the crops and allowed farmers to store the fruits of their labors far longer than the original grain.
+Grains spoil and develop mold over time, but converting them into beer or whiskey not only added value to the farmers’ crops, but it allowed them to store the fruits of their labors far longer than the harvested grain.
 George Washington, a devout Christian and a man of impeccable personal integrity as well as being our first president, ran his own whiskey distillery at Mount Vernon.

 An example of ludicrous exegesis concerning alcohol from a children’s Bible.

 Anyone who says otherwise is superimposing his or her personal doctrinal agenda over clear historical and scientific fact.
-The religious imperative to prove that Jesus created grape juice rather than wine at Cana is a 19th-century American fiction, an invention of the temperance movement, and the concept was completely unknown prior to that.
+The religious imperative to prove that Jesus created grape juice rather than wine at Cana is a 19th-century fiction, an invention of the American temperance movement; the concept was completely unknown prior to that.
 Many such folk try draw some kind of bogus distinction between “new wine” and “wine,” essentially claiming that new wine was simply grape juice.

 Anecdotal Evidence

-Almost all prohibitionists are also people who have either experienced the devastation of alcoholism first-hand having recovered from it personally or through a close loved one, or second-hand through more-distant relatives and unrelated others.
+Almost all prohibitionists are people who have either experienced the devastation of alcoholism in their own lives or witnessed it first- or second-hand in relatives and other folks.
 I cannot blame them for their stance.
-If I were in their shoes, I would probably be pretty adamant on the topic myself.
-But that doesn’t allow them to preach it and put under condemnation those believers who do drink in moderation with a clear conscience.
+If I were in their shoes, I would probably be pretty touchy on the topic myself.
+But that doesn’t permit them to preach condemnation to those believers who do drink in moderation with a clear conscience.

-Like all prohibitionists, the author of the article has cherry-picked a series of anecdotes to make his point.
+Like almost all such folks, the author of the article I cited cherry-picked a series of anecdotes to make his point.
 Yes, there are indeed a multitude of horror stories about alcoholics and what they have done while under the influence.
-One has to only look at the death statistics concerning drunk driving to find more than we can stomach.
+One has to only look at the death statistics concerning drunk driving to find more than we can possibly stomach.

 The author not only describes alcoholism-related tragedies within his own family, but goes on to describe a man he talked to who was imprisoned for brutally raping his 8-year-old daughter while in a drunken stupor.
-The author’s implication then clearly places the blame for this heinous act at the foot of alcohol consumption.
+The author then clearly places the blame for this heinous act at the foot of the man’s alcohol consumption.

-Truth be told, that inmate had far more problems than simply being an alcoholic.
-To lay the blame for his reprehensible deed solely at the feet of alcohol consumption is totally disingenuous.
-It vastly oversimplifies and minimizes the far more complex and dangerous set of psychological problems leading him to have even considered the idea in the first place.
-In my personal opinion, the inmate was already a pedophile in his fantasy life — alcohol simply removed his inhibitions against acting them out.
+Truth be told, that inmate had far deeper problems than merely being an alcoholic.
+In other words, to solely blame alcohol consumption for his reprehensible deed is completely disingenuous.
+It hugely oversimplifies and minimizes the far more complex and dangerous set of psychological problems which lead him to have even considered the idea in the first place.
+In my personal opinion, the inmate was already a pedophile in his fantasy life — alcohol simply removed his final inhibitions against acting them out.

-The people who are alcoholics because they are genetically susceptible to that addiction (aka the Disease Model) are a minority compared with those poor souls who use alcohol as their drug of choice to medicate the emotional pain they carry from abuse, rejection, neglect, and personal tragedy suffered in their pasts.
-If they were not using alcohol as their drug of choice, they would have found something else, such as illegal drugs, gambling, illicit sexual behaviors, eating disorders, cutting, workaholism, or some other compulsive behavior from a long list of those available — and many other addicts do precisely that.
-No matter what the substance or behavior, addictions are a devastatingly destructive tragedy for all who are afflicted with them.
+There exists alcoholics because they are genetically susceptible to that addiction (aka the Disease Model).
+That being said, they are a minority compared with those poor souls who use alcohol as their drug of choice to medicate the emotional pain they carry from abuse, rejection, neglect, and personal tragedy suffered in their lives.
+If they were not abusing alcohol, they would have found something else, such as illegal drugs, gambling, illicit sexual behaviors, eating disorders, cutting, workaholism, or some other compulsive behavior from a long list of available idols.
+Many other addicts do precisely that.
+No matter what the substance or behavior, addictions are a devastatingly destructive tragedy for all who are afflicted by them.

 Alcohol’s Moral Character

-Alcohol has no inherent morality anymore than a gun or any other object does.
+Alcohol has no inherent morality anymore than any other inanimate object/substance does.
 It is neither good nor evil.
 If it were inherently evil, the Bible would have very clearly stated such, as it indeed does with drugs.
 While marijuana and alcohol are both mind-altering substances, for some inexplicable-this-side-of-heaven reason, God makes a clear distinction between the two and says that drugs are bad and alcohol is OK — within His limits, that is.

-If a Christian — even a minister — decides to drink alcohol, those who refuse to imbibe are not allowed to condemn him/her as “less than” for it nor are they allowed to exalt those who agree with them.
+If a Christ-follower — even a minister — decides to drink alcohol, those who refuse to imbibe are not allowed to condemn him/her as “less than” for it neither are they allowed to exalt those who agree with them.

 To drink or not to drink is strictly a matter of personal conscience before God.